 ITU-T Study Group 5

-Electromagnetic fields, environment, climate action, sustainable digitalization and circular economy
+Electromagnetic fields, the environment, electrical and electronic equipment waste, the fight against climate action, sustainable digital switchover and the circular economy

-ITU-T Study Group 5 is responsible for the development of standards on the environmental aspects of ICT and digital technologies and protection of the environment, including electromagnetic phenomena and climate change.
+ITU-T Study Group 5 is responsible for developing standards on the environmental aspects of ICT and digital technologies, as well as on environmental protection, including electromagnetic phenomena and climate change.

-Study Group 5 will study how the digital transformation can be shaped to ensure it supports transitions towards more sustainable societies.
+Study Group 5 will examine how digital transformation can be led to ensure that it contributes to a transition towards more sustainable societies.

-Study Group 5 will also study issues related to resistibility, human exposure to electromagnetic fields (EMF), circular economy, energy efficiency and climate-change adaptation and mitigation.
-It will develop international standards, guidelines, technical papers and assessment frameworks that support the sustainable use and deployment of ICTs and digital technologies, and evaluate the environmental performance, including biodiversity, of digital technologies such as, but not limited to, 5G, artificial intelligence (AI), smart manufacturing automation, etc.
+Study Group 5 will also investigate issues relating to immunity, human exposure to electromagnetic fields, the circular economy, energy efficiency and climate-change adaptation and mitigation.
+It will develop international standards, guidelines, technical documents and assessment frameworks that support the sustainable use and deployment of ICT and digital technologies and assess the environmental impacts, including biodiversity, of digital technologies such as5G, artificial intelligence (AI), smart manufacturing and automation, etc.

-Study Group 5 is also responsible for studying design methodologies and frameworks to reduce the volume and adverse environmental effects of e-waste and to support the transition towards a circular economy.
+Study Group 5 is also responsible for investigating methodologies and design frameworks aimed at reducing the volume and adverse environmental impacts of waste electrical and electronic equipment, and supporting the transition to a circular economy.

-Study Group 5 has an extended role in evaluating the impact of ICTs in accelerating climate-change adaptation and mitigation actions, particularly in industries (including the ICT sector), cities, rural areas and communities.
-To this end, it is also working to develop standards and guidelines for building resilient ICT infrastructures in rural areas and communities, as well as to develop assessment methodologies for the trajectories of the ICT sector in connection with the United Nations Sustainable Development Agenda 2030 and the Paris Agreement.
+Study Group 5 plays an important role in the assessment of the role of ICT in accelerating the implementation of climate change adaptation and mitigation measures, particularly in business sectors (including the ICT sector), cities, rural areas and communities.
+To this end, it is also conducting work on the development of standards and guidelines for building resilient ICT infrastructures in rural areas and communities, as well as on the development of methods for the assessment of the ICT sector's pathway with regard to the United Nations 2030 Agenda for Sustainable Development and the Paris Agreement.

 ...

-Annex B (to Resolution 2 (Rev. Geneva, 2022))
+Annex B (of Resolution 2 (Rev. New Delhi, 2024))

-Points of guidance to ITU-T study groups for development of the post-2022 work programme
+ITU-T study group guidelines for the development of the post-2022 work programme

 ...